dandob1/SmartPantry_AI/README.md

 ---

 ## Overview
-Receipt Analyzer is a full-stack Flask-based web application that leverages Azure AI Document Intelligence, OpenAI GPT models, and data visualization tools to extract, classify, and analyze data from receipts.
+SmartPantry AI is a full-stack Flask-based web application that leverages Azure AI Document Intelligence, OpenAI GPT models, and data visualization tools to extract, classify, and analyze data from receipts.
 Users can upload receipts in various formats (PDF, JPEG, PNG, JPG), and the application automatically extracts data, categorizes spending, and generates personalized recipe recommendations based on items currently in their digital "pantry".
 A built-in financial tracker visualizes spending trends over time and provides intuitive insights to help users better understand and manage their expenses.

 ---